Hybrid Flexible (Hyflex) Teaching and Learning

-By the start of the summer 2021 term, USF will have 19 HyFlex-equipped classrooms across our Hilltop and Downtown San Francisco campuses.
+USF has 19 HyFlex-equipped classrooms across our Hilltop and Downtown San Francisco campuses.
 To learn more about these classrooms, please visit our New HyFlex Classrooms page.

 - Using HyFlex Classroom Technology (in-person, 1 hour): In this on-campus, small group faculty training, you will receive an introduction to the technology and classroom design of our new HyFlex equipped classrooms.
 Participants will have an opportunity to try out the classroom equipment, either with their own laptop or the classroom computer, and have a brief experience of being a HyFlex instructor and HyFlex in-person student.